b1023918/eRegister-2/README.md

 12. Click class attendees at below the form to view all the students that have registered for this class

+13. If you add .json or .xml to the end of the URL you can view this page in a different format

 *NOTE* Had I done this again I would have had the page redirect to listActiveClasses rather than back to the index, this would have been easier.

 *NOTE* The listActiveClasses page should have contained the date that they were registered as is the case in the regEntry page.
 This is a feature I would have included had I done this again.